reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 * Copy our bash script **`init-s3-bucket.sh`** into the container to ensure bucket creation.
 * Configure a strategy to wait for the log **`"Executed init-s3-bucket.sh"`** to be printed, as defined in our init script.
 * Configure a small random Presigned URL validity using **`randomValiditySeconds()`**.
-* Dynamically define the AWS configuration properties needed by our applications in order to create the required S3 related beans using **`@DynamicPropertySource`**.
+* Dynamically define the AWS configuration properties needed by our applications to create the required S3-related beans using **`@DynamicPropertySource`**.

 Our `@DynamicPropertySource` code block declares an additional `spring.cloud.aws.s3.endpoint` property, which is not present in the main `application.yaml` file.